Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 The design goals for this project are therefore :-

+1. Complete Excel Automation Add-In with working sample functions
-1. Integrated 'Click-Through' installer, more familiar to end-users
+2. Integrated 'Click-Through' installer, more familiar to end-users
-2. All development in VB.Net, using Microsoft Visual Studio 2022
+3. All development in VB.Net, using Microsoft Visual Studio 2022
-3. No third-party libraries or utilities required
+4. No third-party libraries or utilities required
-4. Coding style to support infrequent developers
+5. Coding style to support infrequent developers
 5.

 6.